 Student Services, located in the Student Success Center, Room W206, offers programs that support the university's commitment to academic excellence and that enrich each student's experience of college life.
-Through such programs, students receive counseling, career guidance, tutoring and other forms of supplementary instruction, and disability services.
-Students are also offered a variety of opportunities for participation in campus activities and organizations.
+Through such programs, students receive counseling, career guidance, testing services, tutoring and other forms of supplementary instruction, and disability services.
+Students are also offered a variety of opportunities for participation in campus activities, student organizations, and leadership development.